ulysses4ever/Monads.jl/README.md

 Monads.jl: Julia Monad Expressions
 ==================================

-A straightforward implementation of monads, complete with Haskell-style syntactic sugar implemented by a Julia macro.
+A straightforward (but no longer syntactically valid) implementation of monads, complete with Haskell-style syntactic sugar implemented by a Julia macro.

+This package was an experiment and pedagogical exercise, is now deprecated, and will not load in released versions of Julia.

 Documentation
 =============